yeepio/yeep/docs/methods/user.assignRole.md

 ***

-## Requires auth
+## Auth logic

-Requestor must be authenticated and assigned with the `yeep.role.assignment.write` permission.
+Requestor must be authenticated and assigned with the `yeep.role.assignment.write` permission for the specified org (see body parameters below).

 ## Parameters